princessmiku/SQIni/README.md

 - `[user]` - that's the table name - *you can enter what you want here*
 - `id`, `name` - that's the column name - *you can enter what you want here*
 - Types - SQLite databases are of different types, all of which can be used
-- Numbers, Here are 5 numbers, these mean in sequence `not_null`, `primary_key`, `autoincerment`, `unique` and `default_value`. `0` is deactivated and `1` is activated.
+- Numbers, Here are 4 numbers, these mean in sequence `not_null`, `primary_key`, `autoincerment` and `unique`. `0` is deactivated and `1` is activated.
-- The last one is the default value that should be assigned.
-This is only awarded if you have set it to 1 in advance.
-A string is written with `'custom text'` and a number without.
+- The last is the default value that the column should have.
+If you don't want to specify anything, don't write anything.
+Otherwise, write your desired value as a string with `'your string'` and a number like `598` or `2985.123`.
-If you don't want to set a `default_value` just write something or `None`.

 ### SQLite Types